Anashaneef/svm-disaaster-tweet-classification/README.md

-# SVM Disaster Tweet Classification
+# SVM Disaster Tweet Detection

 ## About This Ptoject